-- Your total taxes after adjustments for either the current quarter or the preceding quarter (Form 941, line 10) are less than \$2,500, you didn't incur a \$100,000 next-day deposit obligation during the current guarter, and you are paying in full with a timely filed return; or - You are a monthly schedule depositor making a payment in accordance with the Accuracy of Deposits Rule.
+• Your total taxes after adjustments for either the current quarter or the preceding quarter (Form 941, line 10) are less than \$2,500, you didn't incur a \$100,000 next-day deposit obligation during the current quarter, and you are paying in full with a timely filed return; or

+• You are a monthly schedule depositor making a payment in accordance with the Accuracy of Deposits Rule.
 See section 11 of Pub.
 15 for details.
 In this case, the amount of your payment may be \$2,500 or more.

 Otherwise, you must make deposits by electronic funds transfer.
 See section 11 of Pub.
 15 for deposit instructions.
-Don't use Form 9/11-V to make federal ta
+Don't use Form 941-V to make federal tax deposits.
+Click here to use the form.